rebelsky/sams-assorted-musings-reflections/four-months.md

 write about.
 I considered writing about the protest issue of the _S&B_ to help myself think through those issues, which I find complex.
 I may still write that essay.
 I thought about writing my speech on the current status of the department.
 I've given that already, but maybe I should still turn it into an essay.
+I should have posted an essay about donating on Tuesday November 29th, which was some giving event.
 I know that there were other things I thought about, and forgot to write down.
 That's frustrating.
 I really prefer to have a bit more freedom each day.

 Writing the profiles also set my timing off a bit.
 Since I felt that I generally needed permission to post essays for people I know well, I'd